jezhumble/lapm/syllabus.md

 * _Out of the Crisis_ by W. Edwards Deming
 * _Lean Enterprise_ by Jez Humble, Joanne Molesky, and Barry O'Reilly

-## Week 8 - Case Study: Continuous Improvement
+## Unit 8 - Case Study: Continuous Improvement

 At heart, Lean is about working to create resilient, adaptive organizations.
 Crucially, the work of getting better is never done.
 In this class we’ll try out techniques for continuous improvement from the Lean management philosophy including retrospectives and the improvement kata, and discuss how to apply them in the context of product development.